How to winterize a boat

 What is Boat Insurance?

 Boat insurance protects you from injuries that your boat may cause to others.
-It also covers your watercraft and trailer if theft or damage occurs.
-Here are some of the boats that can be covered:
+It also covers your watercraft and trailer in the event of theft or damage.
+We recommend contacting one of our agents to see if we can cover your boat.

-One of the biggest myths about boat insurance is that you don’t need it because you’re adequately covered under your home insurance policy.
-Your home insurance policy will give you the coverage you need for your boat while it’s being stored at home, but it’s rendered useless while your boat is in the water.
+One of the biggest myths about boat insurance is that you don’t need it because you’re covered under your home insurance policy.
+Your home insurance policy will give you the coverage you need for your boat while it’s being stored at home, but homeowners insurance isn’t useful while your boat is in the water, or docked somewhere during the season.

 - Liability for any injuries or damage caused to others.

 - Physical damage, both comprehensive and collision.
-Your policy can also include coverage for damages outside your control, such as weather, theft, or fire.
+Your policy can also include coverage for weather, theft, or fire.

-- Uninsured / underinsured boater pays for your injuries if you’re hit by a boater with little or no insurance.
+- Uninsured / underinsured coverage pays for your injuries sustained from someone with little or no insurance protection.

 Looking to purchase boat insurance?
 WebFirst Insurance can help you decide what the best coverage is for your budget.
 We’ll be transparent with you about pricing, and detail what each policy gives you in terms of coverage.
 Check out our Recreational Vehicle Insurance offerings, or give us a call today to get started.